 We have created a video including all necessary changes dental offices need to make to their waiting room below.

-How to Change the Dental Waiting Room for the New Normal
+How to Change the Dental Waiting Room During COVID-19:

 To minimize the risk of cross-contamination, practices should begin by applying social distancing rules.
 Place seats at least 6 feet apart, or use barriers between seats.
 Secondly, hand sanitizer, tissues, and no-touch receptacles for used tissues must be available.
 Thirdly, offices should remove unnecessary touchable items such as magazines, remotes, and toys.